MS2104/galgje/README.md

 * a - toch wel goed LOLOL
 * l - fout
 * e - fout
-* O like the amount of bithes i have
+* O like the amount of bithes i have - is het even jouw geluks dag want die is WEL correct